rohany/rohany.github.io/src/content/home.md

 # News

-* **June 2019:** I will present a talk on our paper "Brief Announcement: A Parallel Algorithm for Subgraph Isomorphism" at SPAA '19 in Pheonix, Arizona.
+* **June 2019:** I will present a talk on our paper "Brief Announcement: A Parallel Algorithm for Subgraph Isomorphism" at [SPAA '19](https://spaa.acm.org/2019/).

 * **May 2019:** I began working as a software engineering intern at Cockroach Labs.